Neoklis Avdalas: College career

+On June 16, 2025, Avdalas committed to the Virginia Tech Hokies.
+After the season ended for his college team, Avdalas returned to Panathinaikos for the remainder of the 2025–26 season.

+On March 27, 2026, he entered the NCAA transfer portal after averaging 12.1 points, 4.6 assists, and 3.1 rebounds per game across 31 games in the 2025-2026 season.

+On April 13, 2026, Avdalas committed to the North Carolina Tar Heels.

 Professional career

 Avdalas began his professional career in 2021, with the greek club Panathinaikos, under coaches Dimitrios Priftis and Georgios Vovoras.
 During his first season, he appeared in a total of 6 EuroLeague games and 10 Greek Basket League games.

 In January 2022, Avdalas signed a new five-year professional contract with Panathinaikos.

 On September 20, 2023, Avdalas was loaned to the Greek Basket League team Karditsa for the 2023–2024 campaign.

 On July 25, 2024, Avdalas was loaned once more to the Basketball Champions League semi-finalists Peristeri for the 2024–2025 campaign.